web2py/py4web/docs/chapter-07.rst

    be deleted when the record referencing the file is deleted.
 For “upload” fields only.
 However, records deleted by the database itself due to a CASCADE operation will not trigger py4web’s autodelete.
--  ``widget`` must be one of the available widget objects, including custom widgets, for example: ``SQLFORM.widgets.string.widget``.
-A list of available widgets will be discussed later.
-Each field type has a default widget.

-   ..
-FIXME: review needed, SQLFORM has gone!

 -  ``label`` is a string (or a helper or something that can be serialized to a string) that contains the label to be used for this